 But here’s the other thing about jealousy.
 If you do not feel it, you cannot identify and solve the problems that lie behind it.
-It’s a symptom of an issue.
+It’s a symptom of an underlying issue.
 A secondary emotion.
 And here is the difference between me and monogamous people.
-I do not try to control the triggers that cause my jealousy.
+I do not try to limit the triggers that cause my jealousy.
 In fact being in an open relationship, you might say I actively invite them.
 But then I look behind them to see why I feel bad.
 Because I believe that doing so will present more growth for my character.
 A better and healthier me.

 ‘How far did you get with her?’
 I said.